virtualme1/DanielDewberry.github.io/_posts/Programming/Bash/2018-02-28-Using-make-files-for-other-purposes.md

 # Using 'make' to make life easier

 ## The problem
-I was recently asked if I would create a [makefile](https://www.gnu.org/software/make/) for someone to make it easier for them to update their *Nix [postfix](http://www.postfix.org/) setup.
+I was recently asked whether I could create a [makefile](https://www.gnu.org/software/make/) to simlify a *Nix [postfix](http://www.postfix.org/) update process.
 Challenge accepted!

 > I have a fairly complex postfix setup with multiple files which when you change things you have to execute multiple commands to refresh the configs and start again the postfix function.
 > I'd like to have something where you call make and it just does the steps it needs to refresh the config files and then restart postfix